VolkerStolz/HASS-to-OWL-exporter/README.md

                         Namespace for your objects in the output. `http://my.name.space/` by default.
   -o OUT, --out OUT     Set output filename; `ha.ttl` by default.
   -p [platform* ...], --privacy [platform* ...]
                         Enable privacy filter. `-p` gives a sensible default, otherwise use `-p person zone ...` to specify whitelist -- any other entities NOT in the filter will have their name replaced.
+  --rdf RDF             Export metamodel into this file and exit.
   -m 192.0.2.1, --mount 192.0.2.1
                         Use ForcedIPHTTPSAdapter to override IP for URL; useful on internal IPs.
   -c ca.crt, --certificate ca.crt